MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getmonitorfromdisplayid.md

 ## -description

-Gets the display monitor handle that corresponds to the specified *displayId*, if the provided *displayId* is valid and the system has an `HMONITOR` that represents the display monitor.
+Gets the [HMONITOR](/windows/win32/winprog/windows-data-types) that corresponds to the specified [DisplayId](/windows/windows-app-sdk/api/winrt/microsoft.ui.displayid), if the *displayId* argument is valid and the system has an **HMONITOR** that represents the display monitor.

 > [!NOTE]
 > The `microsoft.ui.interop.h` header has a dependency on `microsoft.ui.h`, which is not shipped as part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
 You can run [the MIDL compiler](/windows/win32/midl/using-the-midl-compiler-2) (`midl.exe`) on `Microsoft.UI.idl` in order to generate `microsoft.ui.h`.
 Or just use the functions in the [winrt/Microsoft.ui.interop.h](../winrt-microsoft.ui.interop/index.md) header instead.